IMISE/ocRuleTool/README.md

 ## Compiling from Source ##
 If you want to compile the ocRuleTool yourself, you'll need git, maven, and java >= 1.8.
 Follow these steps:

-1. Clone the repository by running `git clone https://fmeineke@github.com/fmeineke/ocRuleCompiler.git`.
+1. Clone the repository by running `git clone https://github.com/IMISE/ocRuleTool.git`.
-2. Change your working directory to `ocRuleCompiler`.
+2. Change your working directory to `ocRuleTool`.
-3. Run `mvn clean package -Dmaven.test.skip=true` to build target/ocRuleTool.jar and copy dependencies to target/lib.
+3. Run `mvn clean package -Dmaven.test.skip=true` to build target/ocRuleTool.jar.
 4. Start the batch shell with `java -jar target/ocRuleTool.jar`.

 ## Notes ##